gadget-inc/wds/Readme.md

 A reloading dev server for server side TypeScript projects.
 Compiles TypeScript _real_ fast, on demand, using `require.extensions`, and restarts the server when things change.
 Similar to, and inspired by `ts-node-dev`.

+## Features

+- Builds and runs TypeScript really fast (using [`esbuild`](https://github.com/evanw/esbuild))
+- Incrementally rebuilds only what has changed in the `--watch` mode, and restarts the process when files change
+- Supervises the node.js process with `--supervise` to keep incremental context around on process crash, and can restart on demand in the `--commands` mode
+- Plays nice with node.js command line flags like `--inspect` or `--prof`

+## Status

+Pretty darn new!
+Patches super welcome.

 ## Motivation

 You deserve to get stuff done.
 You deserve a fast iteration loop.
 If you're writing TypeScript for node, you still deserve to have a fast interation loop. [`esbuild`](https://github.com/evanw/esbuild) loves you, and I love you, and we think you deserve it.